Comprehensive Guide to Design Patterns in Python: Detailed Explanations and Code Examples

 def execute(self) -> None:

-print("AdjustThermostatCommand: Adjusting the thermostat", end="")
+print("AdjustThermostatCommand: Adjusting the thermostat")

 self._receiver.set_temperature(self._temperature)